Last Updated on December 5, 2023 by Prakash Kolli

 Overview of IBM

 IBM is a long-time dividend payer and also a dividend growth stock.
 The company is one of the few that has paid a dividend consistently for 100+ years.
-IBM started this streak in 1916.
-IBM is also a Dividend Aristocrat with 26 years of consecutive annual dividend growth.
+IBM started this streak in 1916 and shows no signs of slowing down.
+IBM is also a Dividend Aristocrat and a Dividend Champion with 28 years of consecutive annual dividend growth.

-The chart below from StockRover* shows the dividend and growth rate since 2007 superimposed over the stock price chart (in gray).
+The chart below shows the dividend and growth rate since 2007 superimposed over the stock price chart (in gray).
 The growth in the regular cash dividend has been approximately 8.1% in the past decade, 3.2% in the trailing 5-years, and 1.5% in the past 3-years.
-Dividend growth has been slowing as revenue has declined and the payout ratio has risen.
+Dividend growth has slowed as revenue has declined and the payout ratio has risen.

 IBM’s Dividend Safety

-I like to take a look at three dividend safety metrics: earnings, cash flow, and debt.
-It is important to me as a dividend growth investor for all three to meet my criteria.
-Granted, there can be short-term fluctuations that results in a stock not meeting my criteria.
-But those are usually transient and not long term.
+We examine IBM’s dividend safety from the perspectives of earnings, free cash flow (FCF), and debt.
+It is essential to meet all three criteria.
+Granted, short-term fluctuations can result in a stock not meeting one.
+But those are usually transient and not long-term.
 Let’s do a deep dive into IBM’s dividend safety.

 The dividend is significantly better covered by free cash flow.
-On a trailing basis, operating cash flow was $18,197 million in 2020 based on data from TIKR*.
-Capital expenditures were $2,618 million giving free cash flow of $15,579 million.
-The dividend required $5,797 million in 2020 giving a dividend-to-FCF ratio of about 37%.
-This is well below my requirement of 70%.
+On a trailing basis, operating cash flow was $13,433 million in the last twelve months.
+Capital expenditures were $1,354 million, giving a free cash flow of $12,079 million.
+The dividend required $6,016 million in the past twelve months, offering a dividend-to-FCF ratio of about 50%.
+This is well below our requirement of 70%.

-The cash flow required to pay the dividend increased from $3,473 million in 2011 to $5,797 million in 2020 and about $5,864 million in 2021.
-The growth rate has slowed as IBM has stopped issuing shares in 2015 and the dividend per share growth rate has slowed.
-It is unlikely that IBM will increase the dividend per share by more than low-to-mid single-digit percentages over the next few years.
-Instead, IBM is focused on reducing its debt and seemingly bolt-on acquisitions to reinforce its hybrid cloud and AI strategy.
+The cash flow required to pay the dividend increased from $3,473 million in 2011 to $5,948 million in 2022.
+The growth rate has slowed as IBM stopped issuing significant shares in 2015, and the dividend per share growth rate has slowed.
+It is unlikely that IBM will increase the dividend per share by more than low-single-digit percentages over the next few years because of growth initiates and leverage.
+Instead, IBM is focused on reducing its debt and bolt-on acquisitions to reinforce its hybrid cloud and AI strategy.

 One challenge for IBM is its debt.
 IBM divides total debt into core debt and global financing debt.
 IBM’s total debt has risen in the past decade and most recently spiked for the RedHat acquisition.
-Since then, total debt has declined to about $61.1 billion at end of 2020 as seen in the chart below from Portfolio Insight*.
-Total debt has declined even further since Q1 2021 to $56.4 billion.
+Since then, total debt has declined to about $55.2 billion at the end of Q3 2023.

 On a total debt basis, IBM’s leverage ratio reached 4.65X at the end of Q1 2020 at the time of the RedHat acquisition.
-This has come down to about 3.04X at end of 2020 and 2.8X in the LTM.
-If we look only at core debt, the leverage ratio is 1.7X in the LTM.
-I expect the leverage ratio to come further down as the company continues to pay debt according to its maturity cycle and not add new debt.
-Similarly, interest coverage went as low as 2.81X by end of Q1 2020.
-This has come risen to about 6.7X at end of 2020 and 7.3X in the LTM.
+This has come down to about 3.22X in the LTM.
+If we look only at core debt and cash, the leverage ratio decreases further.
+We expect the leverage ratio to decrease as the company continues to pay the debt according to its maturity cycle and not add a significant amount of new debt.
+Similarly, interest coverage went as low as 2.81X by the end of Q1 2020.
+This has reduced to about 6.13X in the LTM.

 IBM has a solid credit rating as well.
-Standard & Poor’s gives IBM an A rating for its senior long-term debt.
-Moody’s gives IBM an A2 rating for its senior long-term debt.
+Standard & Poor’s gives IBM an A- rating for its senior long-term debt.
+Moody’s gives IBM an A3 rating for its senior long-term debt.
 Both ratings are investment grade at the upper medium grade.
 This means that IBM has a strong capacity to meet financial commitments.

 Final Thoughts on IBM Dividend Safety Analysis